Asad-Afridi/Machine-Learning-Models-From-Scratch/README.md

 Welcome to the **Machine Learning Models From Scratch** repository!
 This project aims to provide implementations of various machine learning algorithms from the ground up, using Python and NumPy.
 The goal is to enhance understanding of how these algorithms work internally, allowing users to appreciate the mechanics behind popular machine learning techniques.

+In addition to implementing these models from scratch, we also utilize scikit-learn implementations of the same algorithms using the same dataset, allowing for a comparative analysis of the results.

 ## Table of Contents

 - [Features](#features)